Ficool

 Ulrus cut him off.
 "By asking more questions, even about simple understandings, until the person gets confused and/or gives up."

-Buford shot her a glare, yet the icy elf remains unbothered.
+Buford shoots her a glare, yet the elf remains unbothered.

-They face toward Damish with their eyes twitching ever so slightly.
+They turn to face Damish with their eyes twitching ever so slightly.

 The sugar-rush Kitsuné pats Damish on the back, laughing aloud.
 "Oh, Damion, you always know how to say the right thing at the right time."